A smart, cross-platform test prep company changes how students excel.

-Victor: Any highlights about test marketing it, any interesting feedback, reaction to it?
+Victor: Any highlights about test marketing it /starting out; any interesting feedback, reaction to it?

-Victor: Anything else in the works? additional products?
+Victor: Anything else in the works? additional products, features or series/angles?

-Victor: Your thoughts on educational technology in general these days?
+Victor: Your thoughts on education in general these days?

 Victor: Any guidance or advice to educators these days?